Combinatorial, piecewise-linear, and birational homomesy for products of two chains

+(Here as elsewhere in the article, overlap between cases is intentional; it is easily checked that the answers given in borderline cases are consistent.)

+It is no accident that the same averages are seen for the promotion operation $\pi$ and the rowmotion operation $\row$; the recombination principle discussed in Section~\ref{sec:recombine} explains why we get same averages for both actions.
+In some cases we will only state our results for promotion, but in every case considered here (specifically, in Theorems~\ref{thm:sumrefined},~\ref{thm:sumhrefined},~\ref{thm:prodhrefined}, and~\ref{thm:prodrefined}) one may replace promotion by rowmotion without changing the common value of the orbit-averages.

-The notion of looking at the average of a quantity over an orbit was an outgrowth of the second author's work on chip-firing and rotor-routing~\cite{H+08},\cite{HP10}; see in particular Proposition 3 of~\cite{PR13}.
-Further inspiration came from conjectures of Panyushev~\cite{Pan08} (later proved by Armstrong, Stump, and Thomas~\cite{AST11}).
+The notion of looking at the average of a quantity over an orbit was an outgrowth of the second author's work on chip-firing and rotor-routing~\cite{H+08,HP10}; see in particular Proposition 3 of~\cite{PR13}.
+Further inspiration came from conjectures of Panyushev~\cite{Pan09} (later proved by Armstrong, Stump, and Thomas~\cite{AST11}).

-This article presents a new proof of Theorem~\ref{thm:card} which, although less direct than the Propp-Roby proof, indicates that the ``constant-averages-over-orbits phenomenon'' (also called ``homomesy'') applies not just for actions on order ideals and antichains but also for dynamical systems of a different character.
-Specifically, we define (continuous) piecewise-linear maps from the order polytope of $P$ to itself ({\em piecewise-linear rowmotion} and {\em promotion}) that satisfy homomesy, and birational maps from a dense open subset of $\C^{ab}$ to itself ({\em birational rowmotion} and {\em promotion}) that satisfy a multiplicative version of homomesy.
-We give other examples of functions that exhibit homomesy, and in the case of combinatorial rowmotion and promotion, we are able to show that, in a certain sense, there are no other examples: within a natural vector space of functions from $J([a] \times [b])$ to $\R$, the homomesic functions are precisely those that are linear combinations of functions of the form $I \mapsto |I \cap S|$ (where $S$ is either a file in $[a] \times [b]$ or a set of the form $\{(i,j),(a+1-i,b+1-j)\}$).
+This article presents a new proof of Theorem~\ref{thm:cardrefined} (see Section~\ref{sec:tropic}) which, although less direct than the Propp-Roby proof, indicates that the constant-averages-over-orbits phenomenon (also called the homomesy phenomenon) applies not just for actions on order ideals but also for dynamical systems of a different sort.
+Specifically, we define (continuous) piecewise-linear maps from the order polytope of $P$ to itself ({\em piecewise-linear rowmotion} and {\em promotion}) that exhibit homomesy, and birational maps from a dense open subset of $\C^{ab}$ to itself ({\em birational rowmotion} and {\em promotion}) that exhibit a multiplicative version of homomesy.
+(See Subsection~\ref{subsec:homomesy} for definitions of these terms.)